 Support staff in providing quality customer service in administering benefits in a costeffective manner while striving to educate members about their benefits and enabling them to make informed decisions about their choices regarding retirement and optional programs.
-The delivery of quality customer service and its costs will be measured through the CEM survey, member surveys and the associate performance management program or equivalent mechanisms.
-The ends to be achieved regarding funding are as follows:
+The delivery of quality customer service and its costs will be measured using survey data, member surveys and the associate performance management program or equivalent mechanisms.